ucarvaja/Peex_project/README.md

 ## Ansible
-Ansible playbook runs on ubuntu OS with the root user
+Ansible playbook can be executed on ubuntu and linux servers as root user.
+Aansible master is run on a linux server
+Ansible version 2.15.3

+To run playbook use `ansible-playbook ansible_multi_os.yaml`
+    Note:Ansible Nodes must be already sync up with master

 ## Learn More